SpectatAR/SpectatAR-Integration-Guide/README.md

 # SpectatAR Integration Guide - https://www.spectatar.co

 The future of spectating your favorite Triple A titles is here!
-Simple Game integration to be broadcasted and/or viewed in Augmented Reality for Private, Professional and Esport titles.
+Simple game integration to be broadcasted and/or viewed in Augmented Reality for Private, Professional and Esport titles.

 ## Engine Support